 The Lady Jane's Guide Award is awarded to Guides who have dedicated themselves to covering all areas of the Guide programme - skill, service, fitness and character - as well as attending Guiding events, camping and earning two 8-Point badges.
 It can be thought of as the equivalent of the Duke of Edinburgh Bronze or the UK Girlguiding Ranger Gold Award.

+Leaders hold semi-regular additional meetings to support Guides who are interested in going for this award.
 Any Guide who has made her promise can go for the Lady Jane's Award - join us!

 Who was Lady Jane?